What kind of help do you need?

+I’ve edited books so good I grieved the end of the project.
+These books nevertheless definitely needed my help.
 To see what happens to unedited—or poorly edited—books, go on a romp through the book reviews on Amazon or Goodreads.
 You’ll see more than the usual snarky comments about missed apostrophes.
-Readers talk about plot holes, flat characters, clunky dialogue, factual errors.
-Are the authors sloppy?
-No, they just can’t see their own work through an editor’s eyes.
-And this affects their relationship with the readers and the success of their book.
+Readers talk about plot holes, flat characters, clunky dialogue, factual errors, and discontinuities (the character has brown eyes on page 17 and blue eyes on page 98).

 If you are ready to take your work to the next level